🔑 Key takeaways

 Opendoor, Offerpad, and Knock are companies that try to make real estate transactions easier for sellers.
 They buy houses with cash and sell houses quickly, meaning you can close on your home or move into a new one in just a few days.
 Here, we'll go over the pros and cons of each.

-iBuyers are companies that use technology and data to make near-instant, all-cash offers on qualifying homes, usually within 24-48 hours of your request.
+iBuyers like these use technology and data to make near-instant, all-cash offers on qualifying homes, usually within 24-48 hours of your request.
 The downside is that an iBuyer probably won't pay you as much for your home as you'd net on the open market.

 While each company operates by a different model, most charge service fees to offset the carrying costs they assume by purchasing homes outright.
 Fees can range anywhere from 5-15%, but most average between 7-10%.

-While Opendoor is the biggest in the industry, there are a number of options to choose from — each offering a slightly different take on the iBuyer experience.
+Opendoor is the biggest iBuyer in the industry, but there are a number of options to choose from — each offering a slightly different take on the iBuyer experience.

 How Offerpad Works